Answers to general questions you may have about the regeneration of Havelock.

 - anti-social behaviour and poor security

 Following a public meeting in June 2008, it was agreed that the redevelopment option should be explored further.
-This led to a developer selection process, which began in October 2010.
+Regeneration was found to be the best way to deliver the necessary improvements, and a developer selection process began in October 2010.
 In May 2012 Catalyst was selected as the council’s ‘preferred developer’.

 Will I have to move?

 It depends where you live.
 Not all of the estate is being redeveloped.
 Some homes are not scheduled for demolition so residents can stay in these.
-They can still benefit from the improvements made to the neighbourhood and the opportunities offered by Catalyst Gateway, our community development team.
+They can still benefit from the improvements made to the neighbourhood and the opportunities offered by our communities team.

 When will I have to move?